-While my daily musical history posts typically focus on songs, albums, and events which significantly impacted the music world, today’s blog focuses on a little-known performer who ranks as one of my favorite singers.
+While my posts typically focus on songs, albums, and events which significantly impacted the music world, this entry focuses on a little-known performer who ranks as one of my favorite singers.
 “Sometimes genius comes and goes without much notice or fanfare.
 Such is the case with the late Kevin Gilbert,” P “a musical prodigy” JS who “colleagues invariably called…‘the most talented musician I ever met.’”
 JS He “spent several years on the edge of stardom [but] could never capitalize on his talents.”
 DE He “might be the most talented American musician to be involved with progressive rock, with the possible exception of Frank Zappa.
 Although all of his work contains a very strong pop element, there’s usually a lot of prog underneath it.”
 DN

 NRG/Giraffe (1984-89): In the mid-‘80s, while still in high school, Gilbert released his first album, No Reasons Given, with the group NRG.
 That album is free to download at KevinGilbert.com.
 In the late ‘80s, Gilbert spent a year as a film student at UCLA and took a gig as Eddie Money’s touring keyboardist before launching the group Giraffe.
 Between the release of their two albums, the band entered and won a national unsigned-bands competition.